Join us!

 Welcome to the Soapbox Challenge

-The Soapbox Challenge is an English speech contest for students in bilingual education (TTO 1-3).
+The Soapbox Challenge is an English speech contest for students in bilingual education (tto 1-3).
 This event provides students with the opportunity to showcase their presentation skills and speak about current affairs.
 On this page you can find more information about the competition as well as ready made lesson templates that you can use in your classes to help students improve their public speaking skills!

 Join Now